pelp/tinyweb/README.md

 issue, converting all this new fresh lambda code to compact tuples that they could chop up between lines in whichever way they desired.
-By bending the rules of the walruss operator (:=) they were able to put everything into tuples and not be restricted by the fact that you aren't supposed to do variable assignment inside a tuple (745ff1dfa310aeb0e29a2d8929050e36507a4012).
+By bending the rules of the walruss operator (:=) they were able to put everything into tuples and not be restricted by the fact that you aren't supposed to do variable assignment [inside a tuple](https://github.com/pelp/tinyweb/commit/745ff1dfa310aeb0e29a2d8929050e36507a4012).

-Finally the minimizing has begun (4e807a10c7963555fd864f304530a694fc32dc8a), they have started to remove: whitespaces, linebreaks, yes even all forms of indentation.
+Finally [the minimizing has begun](https://github.com/pelp/tinyweb/commit/4e807a10c7963555fd864f304530a694fc32dc8a), they have started to remove: whitespaces, linebreaks, yes even all forms of indentation.
 Only a garbled mess of parentheses is left.
 But the fight is far from over.
 The maximum line length is still to be dealt with.

-The code is now starting to take the shape, the long lines are gone and almost at the correct length (7a07b77df1299f2bc6961a166b159d9a30464fbd).
+The code is now starting to take the shape, the long lines are gone and [almost at the correct length](https://github.com/pelp/tinyweb/commit/7a07b77df1299f2bc6961a166b159d9a30464fbd).

 The problem with the import line at the top of the code is that it leaves unused space where other code can be written in it's place.
 The two friends felt like using semicolons and backslashes was cheating, that would defeat half the challenge.
 After searching for answers in their previous attempt at this feat, they found it in the form of `__import__`; They did unspeakable things to the poor dunder import method.
-This might have increased the overall number of characters used for the import and following references but this suddenly made the space on the first line usable for code other than imports (3fc1cd6320112bdfd6601a4e80087595fa166d59).
+This might have increased the overall number of characters used for the import and following references but this suddenly made the space on the first line usable for [code other than imports](https://github.com/pelp/tinyweb/commit/3fc1cd6320112bdfd6601a4e80087595fa166d59).

 ## The ending